census-instrumentation/opencensus-node/examples/stats/web_client_monitoring/README.md

 ## Prerequisites
 Install [Node.js](https://nodejs.org) in your local development environment.
-Create a GCP project and set it as your default project with the command
+Create a Google Cloud Platform (GCP) project and set it as your default project with the command
 ```
 export GOOGLE_CLOUD_PROJECT=[your project id]
 gcloud config set project $GOOGLE_CLOUD_PROJECT